mpclipboard/server/macos/README.md

 ### Other notes

 1. Debug build of the app always reads local config file from `config.toml`, Release build always reads from `$HOME/.config/mpclipboard/config.toml`.
-2. The app is not signed, so you need to manually approve running it locally (or take the binary manually out of the quarantine).
+2. The app is not signed, so you need to manually approve running it locally (or take the binary manually out of the quarantine with `xattr -r -d com.apple.quarantine /Applications/mpclipboard.app`).
-3. There's no API in macOS to subscribe to clipboard changes, so we poll it manually every 0.1s.
+3. There's no API in macOS to subscribe to clipboard changes, so we poll it manually every 1.0s.
 If you know a better way to track clipboard updates please open an issue.

 ### Troubleshooting